 - Year In Review emails

 Whether you’re sending a Happy New Year email to clients, customers, colleagues or friends, there’s plenty of inspiration here to make your message beautiful and bright.
-Scroll on to see some examples or head over to the template catalog to browse new year email templates and quickly design the perfect message for your New Year campaign.
+Scroll on to get inspired and then head over to our template catalog to browse over 30 free new year email templates and quickly design the perfect message for your New Year campaign.

 #1.
 New Year emails with a personal tone